Ned Bigham (Composer)

 Recent commissions include a choral setting of Shakespeare’s Sonnet VIII for the massed choirs of Chichester, Salisbury and Winchester Cathedrals at the Southern Cathedrals’ Festival.
 Also Heaven Shall Call Her from this Cloud of Darkness for the Brodsky Quartet at the Petworth Festival (Champs Hill and St Mary's).
 His recent orchestral/chamber CD Culebra reached 11 in the UK Specialist Classical Charts and was described by Gramophone magazine as 'meltingly lovely'.
 It included The Nairne Ballads, a commission for the Scottish Ensemble, which has received performances across Scotland and England, together with contributions from the RSNO and Polish National Radio Symphony Orchestra.

-In addition to performances of concert music at classical festivals across the UK, his surround sound installations have been staged at international art shows including the Venice Biennale.
-Favela Descending, a large-scale multi-screen surround sound installation at the Shoreditch Concrete and Glass Festival, a collaboration with Gerry Fox, was described by Channel 4 as 'haunting, beautiful and mind-blowing'.
-Octarama, for two sopranos, flute, clarinet and MPC2000 through eight loudspeakers in a circle, was installed at the ICA and won the John Halford Composition Prize.
+In addition to performances of concert music at classical festivals across the UK, his surround sound/multi-screen collaborations with Gerry Fox have been staged at international art shows including the Venice Biennale.
+Favela Descending, at the Shoreditch Concrete and Glass Festival, was described by Channel 4 as 'haunting, beautiful and mind-blowing'.
+Ned’s sonic installation Octarama, for two sopranos, flute, clarinet and MPC2000 through eight loudspeakers in a circle, was installed at the ICA and won the John Halford Composition Prize.

 Ned studied at Balliol College, Oxford and under Daryl Runswick, John Ashton Thomas and Mike Garrick at Trinity College of Music, London.
 He worked as a session player to begin with, drumming for Neneh Cherry, after which he co-founded the seminal Acid Jazz band D-Influence.
 Sampling classical recordings and then reversing, pitch-shifting, combining and splitting the results became a hallmark of his electronic experimentation project Anti Atlas.
 The album Between Voices, with Radiohead producer Chris Hufford, was chosen as Sunday Times CD of the week and interviews included The Independent, which you can read here.
 He co-wrote and co-produced Asian artist Amar’s album Outside, with Sade/Everything But The Girl producer Robin Millar CBE, drawing from classical Indian ragas and receiving acclaim across the British and Asian press.